NicolasKheirallah/NextJs-M365-Blog/data/blog/Get-Started-With-Viva-Goals.md

 - Open the **Viva Goals** app in Microsoft Teams
 - Click on **Create new OKR**
-- Enter a name for your team OKR (for example, "Improve customer support quality")
+- Enter a name for your team OKR (for example, "Improve Raw data quality from sensors")
-- Enter a description for your team OKR (for example, "We want to provide fast and effective support to our customers")
+- Enter a description for your team OKR (for example, "We want to provide much granular data quality to improve the quality")
-- Enter one or more key results for your team OKR (for example, "Reduce average response time by 50% by Q4")
+- Enter one or more key results for your team OKR (for example, "Reduce average error's by 50% by Q4")
-- Assign an owner for each key result (for example, "Customer Support Agent")
+- Assign an owner for each key result (for example, "IoT Product owner")
-- Set a target value and a current value for each key result (for example,"10 minutes"and"20 minutes") -Set a due date for each key result(for example,"December 31st") -Click on**Align with company OKR** -SelectthecompanyOKRthatyourteamOKRisalignedwith(for example,"Increasecustomersatisfaction") -Click on**Save**
+- Set a target value and a current value for each key result (for example,"10 minutes"and"20 minutes") -Set a due date for each key result(for example,"December 31st") -Click on**Align with company OKR**
+  -Select the company's OKR that your team's OKR is aligned with (for example,"Increase Customer satisfaction in product") -Click on**Save**

 Repeat this process foreach team OKR that you want to create.
-You can also editor TO delete existing OKRs.
+You can also editor to delete existing OKRs.

 ## Conclusion